xdrake-92/Code_collection/README.md

 top_bottom.py detects the surface densities of OHs on top and bottom surfaces.

-convert_data.sh is a file that splits a trajectory file with two or more trajectories and it can print out first half or the second half of the file all what needs to be done is ,,, chmod +x convert_data.sh ---> ./convert_data.sh
+convert_data.sh is an awk file that splits a trajectory file with two or more trajectories and it can print out first half or the second half of the file all what needs to be done is ,,, chmod +x convert_data.sh ---> ./convert_data.sh